matthew-robertson/Useful_things/I Learned Something Today/Bash.md

 1. `ctrl+z` will suspend a task, `fg` will bring it back to the foreground.
 Notably, you can give `fg` an argument to foreground something other than your most recently suspended/backgrounded task.
 1. `jobs -l` will let you know the jobid for all the suspended/backgrounded tasks, for use with `fg`.
 1. Watchman throwing weird errors after upgrading it on Mac?
 Might be due to the old version still sticking around, running, without permissions.
 Restarting will probably fix it, but `watchman watch-del-all; watchman shutdown-server` is an easier way to kill it.
+1. `head -n3 foo.txt` will print the first 3 lines in `foo.txt`. `tail` will do the same, but the last 3 lines.

 ## Scripting
 1. `if [ -d /folder ]` will return true if a folder exists. `-f` will check files, and `[ ! -d /folder ]` will return true if it *doesn't* exist.
 A bunch of these tests exist, check them [here](https://www.geeksforgeeks.org/bash-scripting-how-to-check-if-file-exists/).